ScriptyShake/Inverse-Kinematics-Blog/index.md

 ---

 ## Introduction | What is Inverse Kinematics?
 Inverse Kinematics is a widely used algorithm used in Computer Graphics, Animation, Games and Robotics.
 For this project I will be focusing on Inverse Kinematics' usage in Computer Animation and Games but the theory is the same across disciplines.
+This project was created in the span of 6 weeks as a student work at Breda University of Applied Sciences.

 The purpose of Inverse Kinematics is to calculate joint rotations in a skeleton so that it can reach a target.
 Here is an example of Inverse Kinematics in Blender: